the-chicken-man/Boredom-hub-v2/README.md

 - Join our community discussions in the chat feature!
 - For any issues or feature requests, open a GitHub issue.

-  ## DEVELOPED BY: CHICKEN MAN AND CALLIEOG
+  ## DEVELOPED BY: CHICKEN MAN, CALLIE and GOOPERD

 Enjoy your time on **Boredom Hub!** 🎉